LISA Pathfinder

-LISA Pathfinder, formerly Small Missions for Advanced Research in Technology-2 (SMART-2), was an ESA spacecraft that was launched on 3 December 2015 on board Vega flight VV06.
-The mission tested technologies needed for the Laser Interferometer Space Antenna (LISA), an ESA gravitational wave observatory planned to be launched in 2037.
-The scientific phase started on 8 March 2016 and lasted almost sixteen months.
-In April 2016 ESA announced that LISA Pathfinder demonstrated that the LISA mission is feasible.
+LISA Pathfinder (LPF) was a space mission by the European Space Agency (ESA).
+It was launched on 3 December 2015 on board Vega flight VV06, and operated until July 2017.
+The mission tested key technologies needed for the Laser Interferometer Space Antenna (LISA), an ESA gravitational wave observatory planned to be launched in 2035.
+Formerly, the mission was known as Small Missions for Advanced Research in Technology-2 (SMART-2) of the Small Missions for Advanced Research in Technology ESA scientific programme.
+The LISA Pathfinder scientific phase started on 1 March 2016 and lasted almost sixteen months.
+In June 2016, ESA announced that LISA Pathfinder demonstrated that the LISA mission is feasible, paving the way for the official adoption of the LISA mission.

-The estimated mission cost was €400 million.
+The mission cost was €490 million.
+It involved research institutes and space companies from many European countries, as well as the American National Aeronautics and Space Administration (NASA).

 Mission

-LISA Pathfinder placed two test masses in a nearly perfect gravitational free-fall, and controlled and measured their relative motion with unprecedented accuracy.
-The laser interferometer measured the relative position and orientation of the masses to an accuracy of less than 0.01 nanometres, a technology estimated to be sensitive enough to detect gravitational waves by the follow-on mission, the Laser Interferometer Space Antenna (LISA).

-The interferometer was a model of one arm of the final LISA interferometer, but reduced from millions of kilometers long to 40 cm.
-The reduction did not change the accuracy of the relative position measurement, nor did it affect the various technical disturbances produced by the spacecraft surrounding the experiment, whose measurement was the main goal of LISA Pathfinder.
-The sensitivity to gravitational waves, however, is proportional to the arm length, and this is reduced several billion-fold compared to the planned LISA experiment.

-LISA Pathfinder was an ESA-led mission.
-It involved European space companies and research institutes from France, Germany, Italy, The Netherlands, Spain, Switzerland, UK, and the US space agency NASA.

-LISA Pathfinder science

-LISA Pathfinder was a proof-of-concept mission to prove that the two masses can fly through space, untouched but shielded by the spacecraft, and maintain their relative positions to the precision needed to realise a full gravitational wave observatory planned for launch in 2037.
-The primary objective was to measure deviations from geodesic motion.
+LISA Pathfinder was a proof-of-concept mission, to prove that the two masses (known as test masses) can fly through space, untouched but shielded by the spacecraft, and maintain their relative positions to the precision needed to realize a full gravitational wave observatory.
+The primary objectives were to minimize the external forces acting on the test masses, guaranteeing small deviations from geodesic motion, and to measure their relative displacement with high precision.
 Much of the experimentation in gravitational physics requires measuring the relative acceleration between free-falling, geodesic reference test particles.

-In LISA Pathfinder, precise inter-test-mass tracking by optical interferometry allowed scientists to assess the relative acceleration of the two test masses, situated about 38 cm apart in a single spacecraft.
+LISA Pathfinder hosted the first sub-picometer laser interferometer ever flown in space, capable of tracking the relative displacement of the two test masses, situated about 38 cm apart in a single spacecraft.
+For the gravitational wave observatory LISA, each of three separate spacecraft will host two test masses, 2.5 million kilometers apart.
 The science of LISA Pathfinder consisted of measuring and creating an experimentally-anchored physical model for all the spurious effects – including stray forces and optical measurement limits – that limit the ability to create, and measure, the perfect constellation of free-falling test particles that would be ideal for the LISA follow-up mission.